Below is a list of income that you can subtract from income on your Iowa return:

 Health Insurance Deduction

-Taxpayers may subtract 100% of health insurance premiums paid with post tax funds.
+Taxpayers may subtract 100% of health insurance premiums paid with post tax funds if the individuals taxable income is less than $100,000.

 Penalty on Early Withdrawal of Savings